-The 64th DOWNBEAT CRITICS POLL is in -I'm the giddy and grateful recipient of the
+The 64th DOWNBEAT CRITICS POLL is in -I'm the grateful recipient of the

 2016 DOWNBEAT Rising Female Vocalist Award!!
 I'm honored to receive this 1st place designation from the top jazz critics in the land!
 Congrats to all the wonderful vocalists listed here!